fuyutsukikaru/Apartmates/README.md

 To run a test:
 - Open the tests folder in app -> java -> com.cs130.apartmates (androidTest), and right click on any of the tests.
 - Hit Run on the dropdown menu to run the specific test.

+To run the app on a device:
+- Download the APK at this [link](https://dl.dropboxusercontent.com/u/12858467/apartmates_snapshot.apk).
+- Move over to device's internal storage via your preferred method.
+- Install using a file manager.